kahanib/kahanib.github.io/_posts/2022-02-10-simple-algorithmic-trading.md

 Sell (short): When the market break down (cross under) the fast MA giving that the slow MA is above the Fast MA.
 Use the slow MA as a trailing stop.
 In addition, we may use a limit (take profit) on boh trading directoin.
 But, for now will leave this part (limit) for latte, maybe will useit maybe not, will see.
 Our trading strategy will be base on trend following.
 The bot will probably have profitable trades when the market is trending, and loss money by takign losts of small loss when the market jsut move sideways.
+*If the trading logic is not clear just look on the charts showing the trads down the road of thos blog

 ![2H vs 30M](/images/01-5_and_30Mpct_change.png)